kairosdb/csv-converter-plugin/README.md

 The plugin supports the following parameters:

-* showMetricName - Whether to include a column for the metric name.
+* show_metric_name - Whether to include a column for the metric name.
 The default is true.

 Parameters are added to the plugin as additional JSON fields.
 For example: